Producing Art In Neighborhoods Together (PAINT)

 Southside Sculpture Project

-A new, interactive community sculpture project, in collaboration with the Southside Neighborhood Association and Americana Community Center, will be installed in the grassy area near the intersection of Southside Drive, W Kenwood Way, and South 2nd St. in the Spring of 2019.
+A new, interactive community sculpture project, in collaboration with the Southside Neighborhood Association and Americana Community Center, will be installed in the grassy area near the intersection of Southside Drive, W Kenwood Way, and South 2nd St.

 Recent P.A.I.N.T.
 Projects